dudarev/progressio/STORY.md

 When a user enters just `p` all tickets are shown in the following format:

-    id - title
+    1 - title
-        id - title
+        11 - title
-    id - title
+    2 - title
-    id - title
+    3 - title
-        id - title
+        31 - title
-        id - title
+        32 - title

-Id is an alphanumeric, automatically generated.
+Id is an numeric, it encodes the full pass to it from parent.

 To add a substep to a ticket one makes the following command:

 ```
     p add -p id -t "title of the subticket for item id, flag -p stands for parent"
 ```

-Ids are generated based on time: combine creation time into a string "YYYYMMDDHHMMSS", treat this string as a decimal number, convert it to base 32, reverse order of the digits.

 An item may be moved from one parent to another.